-The cheapest flight to Cologne you can get by boooking 6 days before departure.
+For the cheapest flights to Cologne book 6 days before departure.

 The most popular airlines on the route Malaga - Cologne: Ryanair (FR), Air Berlin (AB), Eurowings (EW).

-The cheapest flights you can book on the route Costa del Sol (AGP) - Cologne - Bonn Airport (CGN).
+The cheapest flights are on the route Costa del Sol (AGP) - Cologne - Bonn Airport (CGN).

 Direct flights last about 2h 50min.